 - Institutions and organisations dealing with the music profession in any or all of its facets, part of whose work has clear connections with higher music education and its institutions.

 (*) Please note that the AEC Council, our governing body, ultimately decides on membership applications.
-Members that are eligible to be Active members are required to apply to do so.
+Applicants that are eligible to become Active members are required to apply to do so.